thenbrent/multisite-user-management/readme.txt

 Tested up to: 3.0
 Stable tag: 0.5

-Automatically add new users to each site in your multsite WordPress installation.
+Automatically add new users to each site in your WordPress network.

 == Description ==